• Skip to main content

 Why this variability?

-It’s due to patient factors like their age, general health, diet and nutrition, immune system function, medical conditions, medications taken, medical treatments received, etc…
+A lot of it can be marked up to patient factors like age, general health, diet and nutrition, immune system function, medical conditions, medications taken, medical treatments received, etc…

 So, as you read on, keep in mind that if any of the above factors apply to your case, while still being considered “normal,” your healing timeline might lean toward being extended or the symptoms you experience more involved.